 "Secondly and very importantly, you need to give your body time to recover from the illness."

-"COVID-19 vaccines are designed to trigger the same the immune response that occurs when we encounter the real COVID-19 virus, but without actually infecting us with the COVID-19 virus.
-However, this means that being vaccinated will spur the immune system to mount a response, so that it is ready to fight off the real virus should we become infected with it in future.
+"COVID-19 vaccines are designed to trigger the same immune response that occurs when we encounter the real COVID-19 virus, but without actually infecting us with the COVID-19 virus.
+This means that being vaccinated will stimulate the immune system to mount a response so that it is ready to fight off the real virus should we become infected with it in future.
 This is how vaccines protect us from severe COVID-19 illness."

 - Find out more about future COVID-19 vaccine booster shots.